MikeAguilar/openweather_to_mqtt/readme.md

 # OpenWeather API to MQTT
- Get OpenWeather API data and send it to MQTT Broker
+This is a Python application that uses OpenWeather API to get current weather information and publishes it to an MQTT Broker.
-#

-## Brief

-This is a Python application that runs from a Docker container.
-It gets weather information from the OpenWeather API (free key required) and will publish Temperature and Humidity individual messages to an MQTT Broker to be distributed and stored in a database (this is requires a separate Bridge to collect the MQTT messages and store them into an InfluxDB table).
+Note that the **OpenWeather API** requires a key, however, they do have a free tier, which is what I use for testing.

 ## Features
-- Collect current weather info from OpenWeather API
+- Collect current weather info from OpenWeather API for a specified city.
-- Publish MQTT messages for Temperature, Humidity and Pressure
+- Publish MQTT messages for Temperature, Humidity and Pressure to a specified MQTT broker.

 ## Important files
 - `./docker-compose.yml`